nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Fri Jul 28 2023)
+### Joke of the day (Sat Jul 29 2023)
 <!-- joke -->
->Chuck Norris does not play the lottery.
-It doesn't have nearly enough balls.
+>There is no such thing as a lesbian, just a woman who has never met Chuck Norris.
 <!-- /joke -->

-*Last update: Fri, 28 Jul 2023 00:41:24 GMT*
+*Last update: Sat, 29 Jul 2023 00:42:26 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)